nielsing/yar/README.md

 and goes through the whole commit history in order of commit time, in search for secrets/tokens/passwords, essentially anything that shouldn't be there.
 Whenever yar finds a secret, it will print it out for you to further assess.

-Yar searches either by regex, entropy or both, the choice is yours.
-You can think of yar as a bigger and better truffleHog, it does everything that truffleHog does and more!
+Yar searches for secrets either by regex, entropy or both, the choice is yours!
+Inspired by other git secret grabbers.

 ## Installation
 To install this you simply run the following command.